XFajk/pent-hive/docs/documentation/how_it_works.md

 > The build feature draws inspiration from the Unix make tool.
 The build section acts as a make target, where you can specify build dependencies and steps.
 Like make, the build process only runs if dependencies change; otherwise, it is skipped since the output is up to date.

 ### Hives
 Hives specify the environments where Bees run.
-These can include:
+You have multiple types of hives

 - **Host**: The local machine.
 - **Remote**: A remote system accessed via SSH.
-- **Docker**: A containerized environment.
+- **Container**: A containerized environment.

-Hives abstract away the complexity of managing different execution environments.
+Hives abstract away the complexity of managing different execution environments. read the [Hive Specification](api/hive_spec.md) for more information.

+> [!NOTE]
+> You should preferably use the Container over Host Hives to get better isolation and a more consistent environment

+> [!example]
+>You might be wondering about the purpose of hives and what they are used for.
+This example should help clarify that.
+>
+>Imagine you want to run an exploit to hack another computer.
+However, this exploit requires some action to be performed on the target's computer, such as accessing an HTTP site or sending an ARP request.
+How do you perform this action?
+You could set up two computers in front of you and manually run the necessary operations on both, but that would be tedious.
+>
+>That's why hives exist.
+You have 'bees'—actions or tasks—that you want to run on the target, and possibly on your own attacking machine.
+With hives, you can set up a host hive and a remote hive to automate these interactions.
 ### Queens
 Queens orchestrate the execution of Bees across Hives.
 They ensure tasks are synchronized and executed in the correct order, making complex workflows manageable.